Say you have an array consisting of objects. And you want to order that array by one of the properties of these objects.

 }

-Configure your components by wrapping them with the observer()
+Configure your components by wrapping them with the observer() function of mobx.

 By doing this, mobx knows whenever something changes that concerns the state.